 Concrete Drum Mixer

 Stephen Stepanian was the Armenian-American who invented the truck-mounted, rotating, concrete drum mixer granting him the title “father of the ready-mix concrete industry”.
-Included among his other very useful inventions is the wrench.
+The wrench is included among his other very useful inventions.
 Stepanian was not even born in the US!
-He emigrated to Ohio in 1906 at the age of 24 and eventually founded his own company, the Arrow Concrete Company.
+He emigrated to Ohio in 1906 at the age of 24 and eventually founded his own company - Arrow Concrete Company.